Why is using video for sales emails a smarter way to engage prospects and advance deals?

 1. Sales Videos Command Attention Because They’re Unexpected

 In a sea of boring black and white text-based emails, a splash of color and personality will be a breath of fresh air to your prospects.
-Subject lines with the word “video” in them are 5x more likely to get opened and 8x more likely to get a response.
+That unexpectedness makes an impact as well.
+75% of top-performing sales professionals that use video email say it increases their response rates.

 2. Your Friendly Human Face Will Help Build Authentic Relationships

 It can be hard to convey personality over traditional emails, especially if creative writing isn’t your forté.
 It’s much easier to let your natural charisma shine through by recording a quick and casual sales video.
 It’ll feel high-touch to your prospects, even though it doesn’t take much time or effort to produce a video.
 It’s memorable and stands out amongst other emails in an overcrowded inbox.

 Memorability will become even more crucial in the world of virtual selling.
 “In a digital-first world where it’s not always possible to meet prospects face-to-face, video is becoming an increasingly important way for sales professionals to build authentic relationships,” says Kirsten Sears, Director of Strategic Sales at ON24.

 3. Using Video in Sales Emails is More Convincing than Traditional Cold Calling Alone

 Marketers have long known that video email marketing far outperforms other formats.
 Sales teams would be wise to use a similar approach in place of tired old sales tactics.
 Think about it: Cold calling only offers audio.
 Traditional emails only offer text.
 However, a video sales email offers both, plus moving pictures.
 Video is more immersive, engages more senses, and is a far more effective way to teach multiple types of learners about your products and services.

 4. Video Makes it Easier for Your Prospect to Consume Information